Abzû: Synopsis

 The narrative of Abzû is told wordlessly through gameplay and using cutscenes, taking place in a vast ocean.
-The player character, a female diver, (Note: The diver is referred to as female in the developer diary.) awakens floating in the ocean and begins exploring the surrounding sea: ruins and ancient murals show that an ancient civilization which shared a symbiotic connection with the ocean.
+The player character, a female diver, (Note: The diver is referred to as female in the developer diary.) awakens floating in the ocean and begins exploring the surrounding sea: ruins and ancient murals show that an ancient civilization once shared a symbiotic connection with this ocean.
 As she explores she is led by a great white shark to wells that, when activated using an energy from within her, restore life to the local seas.
 That energy is being forcefully harvested by robotic pyramid-like devices, the development of which disrupted the ocean's balance and brought about the civilization's downfall.
 Upon reaching the original pyramid, the diver sees the great white shark attacking it, and the pyramid's counterattack damages the diver—revealing her to be a mechanical robot, confirming her existence as a being connected to the pyramid and capable of restoring life to the ocean—and mortally wounds the great white shark, which dies as the diver comforts it.
 After activating the final well, the great white shark manifests and guides the repaired diver back to the original pyramid which the diver destroys, returning life to the ocean.
 During the credits, the diver and great white shark swim together through the revitalized ocean.
 It is unclear whether the diver survived, or if the cutscene shows the diver in the afterlife with the spirit of the great white shark, referring to the circle of death and life renewal that the ocean reflects.